 Absolute Awakenings Counseling

-Because no two experiences with drug and/or alcohol addiction are the same, no two journeys of addiction recovery should be identical.
-However, at Absolute Awakenings, we incorporate group counseling into every one of our highly individualized treatment programs.
-We understand the value of group counseling, and we sincerely believe that every one of our clients can benefit from meeting with a group of like-minded peers regularly, and sharing struggles and triumphs in a safe and supportive environment.
-To learn more about Absolute Awakenings and our comprehensive program of addiction recovery, please reach out today.
-We are looking forward to speaking with you soon and answering any questions you may have.
+Because no two experiences with drug or alcohol addiction are the same, no two journeys of addiction recovery should be identical.
+However, we incorporate group counseling into our highly individualized treatment programs at Absolute Awakenings.
+We understand the value of group counseling.
+Additionally, we sincerely believe that every one of our clients can benefit from meeting with a group of like-minded peers regularly and sharing struggles and triumphs in a safe and supportive environment.
+Please reach out today to learn more about Absolute Awakenings and our comprehensive addiction recovery program.
+We look forward to speaking with you soon and answering any questions you may have.